ctoec/ece-reporter-support/docs/Data requirements/data-requirements.markdown

 - Smart Start

 ## Keep data up-to-date
-After entering your July to December data, OEC requires that ECE Reporter be kept up-to-date.
+OEC requires that ECE Reporter be kept up-to-date.
 Enter your latest enrollment data at least monthly in ECE Reporter.

 ---